 Did you know that if you mimic someone’s accent, you’ll be able to better understand what they say?
-As playwright George Bernhard Shaw once said: “Imitation is not just the sincerest form of flattery – it’s the sincerest form of learning.”
+Playwright George Bernhard Shaw explains the connection between learning and imitation as such: “Imitation is not just the sincerest form of flattery – it’s the sincerest form of learning.”

-That’s what psychologists at the UK’s University of Manchester and Holland’s Radboud University discovered in a study in 2010.
-The results showed that imitating the person you’re talking to helps your speech comprehension.
+This is what psychologists at the UK’s University of Manchester and Holland’s Radboud University discovered in a study in 2010.
+The results showed that learning through imitation – imitating the person you’re talking to – helps your speech comprehension.

-So for language learners, this means it’s best to practise your conversation skills with a native speaker.
+So for language learners, this imitation learning technique means it’s best to practise your conversation skills with a native speaker.

 “Imitation accelerates learning and multiplies learning opportunities”, he noted.
 “It is faster than individual discovery and safer than learning by trial and error.”

 So if you want to learn a new language, don’t just study books.
-Make contact with native speakers to set up a language exchange – you’ll learn, have fun and make new friends, all at the same time!
+Employ the imitation technique by making contact with native speakers to set up a language exchange.
+Whether you’re looking to learn a few British English idioms or brush up on some essential Spanish phrases, you’ll learn, have fun and make new friends, all at the same time!

-People who want to learn at any time and anywhere have met native speakers from all over the world on busuu.com, the online language-learning community.
-Its integrated video-chat function makes it easy to log in and start talking.
+People who want to learn at any time and anywhere have met native speakers from all over the world on Busuu, the language-learning app with its very own community of over 90 million learners.
+Its Conversations feature makes it easy to log in and start talking.

-Don’t simply imitate your partner’s way of speaking, accent or intonation; try to mimic their gestures and facial expressions too.
+If you want to speed up the language-learning process, don’t simply imitate your partner’s way of speaking, accent or intonation.
+Try to use this imitation technique for their hand gestures and facial expressions, too.
 Not only will you sound like a native speaker, you’ll also act like one!

 There are so many benefits to learning a language like this.
 As well as having a great time and enjoying interesting conversations, you’ll practise your observation and socialising skills.